 - Mold is present almost everywhere, indoors and outdoors.

-- Mold spores are microscopic and float along in the air and may enter your home through windows, doors, or AC/heating systems or even hitch a ride indoors on your clothing or a pet.
+- Mold spores are microscopic and float among in the air and may enter your home through windows, doors, AC/heating systems, or attach to clothing or pets.

 - Mold spores thrive on moisture.
-Mold spores can quickly grow into colonies when exposed to water.
+Microbial spores can quickly grow into colonies when exposed to water.
 These colonies may produce allergens and irritants.